 The purpose of this organization is to promote cooperative, coordinated involvement among parents, their children, their teachers, and the school.
-Officers are elected in the spring.
+Officers are elected each year.
 The PTO operates under an adopted constitution and by-laws.
 Meetings are scheduled periodically during the school year.
 For more information about PTO, please contact the office.